LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 And the PO to say:

 > "The anti-fraud team can do their job in a secure way.
 I love that!
 But what about the data scientists?
-They are quite reluctant to leave their notebooks..."
+They are quite reluctant to leave their notebooks but they want to access our database..."

 ## Fourth sprint - Graph Data Science